The Platform Society

 - to understand trends and changes in current media environments and media economies and

 - to critically assess academic and media discourses about these shifts.

 In the course we will discuss

-- relationships of media change and socio-cultural & political change
+- relationships of media change and socio-cultural & political change and rise of platforms

 - characteristics, functions and constraints of platforms

 - examination of key changes to media from the rise of platforms, including music and video gaming industries

 - data, datafication and their uses

 The course will be structured into lectures led by Professor Hibberd.
 Sessions will be accompanied with power point presentations.

 Students must attend class for at least 60%.
 Teachers will not provide alternative teaching materials beyond online teaching materials presented in class.